Jurickson Profar Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.
+- The Brewers pitching staff is 25th in the league with a collective 7.9 strikeouts per nine innings.

-- The Brewers have the third-ranked team ERA among all league pitching staffs (3.34).
+- The Brewers' 3.34 team ERA ranks third across all MLB pitching staffs.

-- Brewers pitchers combine to rank 12th in baseball in home runs given up (32 total, 1.1 per game).
+- Brewers pitchers combine to allow 34 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- In his last time out on Tuesday, April 25, the lefty went three innings against the Detroit Tigers, allowing four earned runs while surrendering eight hits.
+- His most recent time out came on Saturday against the Los Angeles Angels, when the left-hander went six innings, surrendering one earned run while giving up seven hits.

-- The 27-year-old has put up an ERA of 5.19, with 8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .287 batting average against him.
+- The 36-year-old has amassed a 1.86 ERA and 5.9 strikeouts per nine innings in five games this season, while allowing a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.